Forwarder pickup China checklist

 Evidence basis for this advice.

-This guidance is based on pickup-window facts, packing documents, carton and label evidence, onsite warehouse readiness signals, and China-side handover workflow judgment.
+This before-pickup guidance is based on pickup-window facts, packing documents, carton and label evidence, onsite warehouse readiness signals, and China-side handover workflow judgment.
+The evidence basis supports a release, delay, correction, or re-check decision before goods leave the supplier.

 • Buyer-stage facts: pickup window, forwarder contact, balance payment status, shipment urgency, and whether goods can still be corrected before leaving the supplier.